Sound Engineering & Audio Production

 Class runs July 2 – July 13, 2018

-In this exciting summer program for high school students, you’ll learn the fundamentals of sound engineering and audio production in a recording studio environment.
-Topics, among others, include microphone technique, tracking, editing, mixing, and mastering.
+In this immersive and engaging Summer College program, high school students will learn the fundamentals of sound engineering and audio production in a recording studio environment.
+Topics include microphone technique, tracking, editing, mixing, and mastering.
 These techniques are applicable to music, film, animation, gaming, and more.

 Sound is in all types of media.
 If you watch movies, television, play games, or listen to music, you’re listening to sound that has been recorded and then carefully prepared for the media being consumed.
-This course introduces you to the tools and practices of audio production in a recording studio and mixing studio environment.
-From microphone technique to mastering, you’ll experience the full production process.
+This course introduces high school students to the tools and practices of audio production in a recording studio and mixing studio environment.
+From microphone technique to mastering, students will experience the full production process.

-This course is hands-on.
-Every day we’ll investigate different techniques of sound production.
+This course is hands-on and experiential.
+Every day we will investigate different techniques of sound production.
 You’ll see and hear for yourself how these techniques influence the material we record, and ultimately affect your audience.
 The world of recorded sound is a vast and fascinating place.
 This is a great course to get you started, or to refine your techniques if you already work with sound.

-It is not a requirement to bring in your own equipment, audio programs, or projects as we have well-equipped workstations that will keep us busy.
-If you do have the means though, feel free to bring your projects, ideas, and equipment.
+Students are not required to bring in their own equipment, audio programs, or projects as we have well-equipped workstations that will keep us busy.
+If you do have the means, feel free to bring your projects, ideas, and equipment.
 The course runs on your creativity.
 Bring your videos, films, animations, songs, musical instruments, and game projects.
 Bring anything you want to make noise with, and we’ll show you how to record it and what to do with your recordings.
 I’m happy to consult with you before you come to Syracuse if you’re not sure what to bring.

 This course is currently limited to 14 students.